 Stringent screening procedures can help you identify problems before they happen and will also protect your business from discriminatory or threatening behaviour.

-Implementing a zero tolerance policy towards harassment, bullying, racism and sexism is a stepping stone towards creating a happier, healthier workforce and improving employee retention.
+Implementing a zero-tolerance policy toward harassment, bullying, racism and sexism is a stepping stone toward creating a happier, healthier workforce and improving employee retention.

-Conducting stringent background checks to avoid any form of internal data security breach is not only essential for the sake of legal compliance but it is also a necessary measure to protect your customers’ privacy.
+Conducting stringent background checks to avoid internal data security breaches is not only essential for the sake of legal compliance but is also a necessary measure to protect your customers’ privacy.

-The process of hiring and vetting a new employee can be painstaking and sometimes expensive, especially when there are various stages involved but the losses you will have to endure in the event of an internal security threat will be far greater than the initial investment of a thorough employee background screening.
+The process of hiring and vetting a job applicant can be painstaking and sometimes expensive, especially when there are various stages involved but the losses you will have to endure in the event of an internal security threat will be far greater than the initial investment of a thorough employee background screening.

 Maintain legal compliance with governing bodies